anodyne/nova/README.md

 * fixed bug where the sample post in the join application email was just a massive wall of text
 * fixed bug where the specifications weren't properly upgraded during the sms upgrade process
 * fixed bug with a missing closing tag on the create characters page
+* fixed bug where timezone menu in site/settings pulled the wrong value to populate the field with

 ## Version History